Broaden Your Worldview

 Living in Rome

-Residence Balduina is a 15 minute bus ride to St. Peter’s and a train station is three blocks away.
+Residence Balduina is a 30 minute bus ride and walk to St. Peter’s and a train station is three blocks away.
+Travel by train takes around 25 minutes with the walk from the stations to St. Peter’s included.
 The residence is a beautiful and safe upscale neighborhood, not located in the midst of a tourist trap.
 The experience is authentically Roman, as students are surrounded by Romans as opposed to tourists.
 Balduina’s rooms are homey and allow for community-building among the students.
 There are kitchens and ample furniture in the rooms as well.
 Additionally, each room has at least one balcony.
 Last but not least, the hotel is located between two large parks: Parco Regionale Urbano Pineto and the Reserve Naturale di MonteMario.
 Monte Mario is the highest hill in Rome.
 On the hilltop, now occupying the site of the 15th century Villa Mellini, is the Monte Mario Observatory, part of the Rome Observatory, and the Museo Astronomico Copernicano.

 - All students are provided with Metro passes which allow them to travel throughout the city using Rome’s extensive bus and metro system.

-- Our program is a little over 10 weeks, which allows for students to travel independently before or after the program if students want to explore other parts of Europe.
+- Our semester is a little over 10 weeks, which allows for students to travel independently before or after the semester if students want to explore other parts of Europe.